Pat-Lafon/bril/bril-rs/brillvm/README.md

 `export LIBRARY_PATH=$LIBRARY_PATH:$(brew --prefix zstd)/lib/`.
 Apparently this
 also hit the ruby community at some point so, they have many issues with similar resolutions to this problem.

+Debian Dev containers:
+`sudo apt update && sudo apt install -y zstd && sudo apt install -y libzstd-dev` (Not sure that you need all of these.
+This is what I installed in trial and error)